basvanwesting/genetic-algorithm/README.md

     .with_genotype(genotype)
     .with_population_size(100)          // evolve with 100 chromosomes
-    .with_target_fitness_score(100)     // goal is 100 times true in the best chromosome .with_crossover(CrossoverAll(true)) // crossover all individual genes between 2 chromosomes for offspring .with_mutate(MutateOnce(0.2))       // mutate a single gene with a 20% probability per chromosome .with_fitness(SimpleCount)          // count the number of true values in the chromosomes .with_compete(CompeteElite)         // sort the chromosomes by fitness to determine crossover order .build()
+    .with_target_fitness_score(100)     // goal is 100 times true in the best chromosome .with_fitness(CountTrue)            // count the number of true values in the chromosomes .with_crossover(CrossoverAll(true)) // crossover all individual genes between 2 chromosomes for offspring .with_mutate(MutateOnce(0.2))       // mutate a single gene with a 20% probability per chromosome .with_compete(CompeteElite)         // sort the chromosomes by fitness to determine crossover order .build()
     .unwrap()